 This uniquely Dominican dish is an important tradition in the Dominican Republic, and it's one of the most popular Dominican foods.
 It is served each year during the Lenten period, made in large quantities, and shared with family and friends.

 Habichuelas con Dulce is one of those dishes with a different recipe for each family, each swearing theirs is the best.
 Our recipe gives you several options to adapt it to your own taste.
 And if you've never tried it, and think a bean-based dessert is strange, open your mind - you're likely to love it.

 Bizcocho Dominicano (Dominican Cake)

 Bizcocho Dominicano, or Dominican Cake is possibly one of our most popular dishes.
-It is the center of many a Dominican celebration, from weddings to birthdays.
+It is the center of many Dominican celebrations, from weddings to birthdays.
 This is just not any cake, its buttery, airy texture, combined with the traditional pineapple filling will test your baking skills.
 But if you get it right, you'll ask yourself how you lived without it this far.

 Morir Soñando (Milk and Orange Drink)

 Milk and orange are not ingredients that are usually combined in drinks, but this delicious and nutritious beverage with a poetic name (Morir Soñando can be translated as "to die dreaming") is uniquely Dominican and by far our most popular drink.
 It is served as refreshment, or to accompany sandwiches for a light meal.